MinLL/MinAI/README.md

 * The NPCs know if you are near a fire, and if you need to be due to the cold.
 * NPCs know if someone is nearing frostbite or has it, or if someone is nearing death in the cold.

+### Intoxication Detection
+* Gourmet is supported for the detection of actors having consumed Alcohol or Skooma.
+* Requiem is supported for the detection of actors having consumed Alcohol or Skooma.

 ### Environmental Awareness
 * NPCs know if they have been or could be intimidated by the player.
 They'll remember the player having used intimidation against them.
 Maybe they keep it a secret.
 * NPCs know each other's occupations, except that shady occupations disguise themselves.
 Who is a merchant or a blacksmith is obvious from clear social cues to the people who live there.